 4. Declutter, and plan ways to keep your new-and-improved space from getting cluttered again: Before renovating, consider which items you will want and need in the space, and make sure you’ve planned the right amount of storage for those items.
-Let “A place for everything, and everything in it’s place” be your mantra as your create an open, organized environment.
+Let “A place for everything, and everything in its place” be your mantra as you create an open, organized environment.

 5. Improve indoor air quality: Good air quality is important in feng shui, and for healthy living in general.
 Consider upgrading your ventilation system, and try to use non-toxic building materials where possible to improve and protect your health.

 6. Create a space for meditation and reflection: Including a designated space where you can quiet the mind and reconnect with yourself, creates a peaceful environment that permeates the overall energy of your home.

 Incorporating feng shui principles into your renovation – from the very start of your planning – can help ensure a harmonious and balanced environment that looks good, feels good and supports the flow of positive energy into your life.